jimlynurarif/Tucil3_13522123/README.md

 ## Description
 >Word Ladder
->Using A* Search Algorithm or Greedy Best First Search or Uniform Cost Search
+>Using A* Search Algorithm or Greedy Best First Search or Uniform Cost Search.
+This algorithm is used to sequentially search for words that must be passed from the source word to the destination word.
+A more complete explanation is in the docs repository

 ## Contributors 🐄
 | NIM | Nama |